 Student Life: Programs and Activities

-Superfriends: Senior Student Talks (aka “Superfriends”) are held twice per month throughout the academic year.
+Superfriends: These senior student talks are held monthly throughout the academic year.
 Two senior students select a topic of choice, typically on the research that they are conducting, and present it to the larger student body.
-The purpose of these talks is to give senior students the opportunity to practice presenting their research; they also allow for meaningful interactions between the junior and senior students and fosters a sense of community within the Program.
+The purpose of these talks is to give students the opportunity to practice presenting their research; they also allow for meaningful interactions between the junior and senior students and fosters a sense of community within the program.
 Superfriends is announced to the Neurolist and is also posted on the Google calendar and the SNI calendar.
 Attendance at Superfriends is expected of all program students.

 Neuroscience Happy Hour: The Neuroscience Program Community Representatives plan monthly(ish) Happy Hour gatherings for students and faculty to get together outside the lab and classroom.